-The biggest obstacle that you will face in your sales career is rejection.
+The biggest obstacle you will face in your sales career is the fear of rejection in a sales encounter.

-Rejection is the number #1 reason that keeps people from really going high in sales.
+Rejection is the number #1 reason keeping people from excelling in sales.
 They are afraid of the great and mighty “NO”.

 “Don’t call me back.”